 What is a Will?

-A will is a legal document which is effective at your death.
+A will is a legal document that is effective at your death.
 This document will name your executor who is the person who will handle your assets after your death.
 It also permits you to name beneficiaries, set up support trusts for minor children or other dependents, and designate when and how your gifts will be given.
 If you have minor children you can also name a guardian for these children.
-If your assets are in excess of $150,000 and you do not have a trust, your estate will probably need a probate proceeding which can be very expensive.
+If your assets are in excess of $166,250 and you do not have a trust, your estate will probably need a probate proceeding which can be very expensive.

 - Leave specific gifts of items, assets or money to individuals, organizations or institutions, or distribute your estate in percentage shares.